Invisalign Clearwater FL

 Open bite often occurs when some teeth are unable to make physical contact with the opposing teeth for a proper bite.
 Most often caused by a genetic abnormal jaw structure or excessive thumb-sucking, an open bite can cause poor or painful chewing and even speech impairment.
 It can also lead to greater issues like temporomandibular joint disorder (TMJ).

-Images are presented for reference purposes only and are not intended to represent the actual results a future Invisalign patient will achieve.
+Images and videos are presented for reference purposes only and are not intended to represent the actual results a future Invisalign patient will achieve.
 Treatment times and results will vary by patient.
-Please consult your doctor to determine if Invisalign treatment is right for you.
+Please consult your dentist to determine if Invisalign treatment is right for you.

 Crooked teeth can affect your bite creating unnatural stress and pressure leading to premature wear.
 Teeth that are subject to excessive pressure can develop chipping and not just at the gum line.
 Over time the excessive force may also cause flattened or worn down teeth or chipping and fractures at the edges of teeth.
 Additionally, a bad bite may produce improper forces on the jaw joint that may lead to pain in the jaw, ear ache, and even headaches.